ashishnegi/sanskell/Readme.md

 `stack exec sanskell-exe`

 ## Todo
+*.
+Adds results to the filesystem for persistence.
 1. Have timeout for "crawling thread" in case it never returns..
    Add logging/exception handling in server : sometimes seems to not work.
 2. Have job start/finish time in JobResult.